 Apply To Curriculum

-Once students have a handle on identifying criteria, start bringing this idea into you grade level content.
+Once students have a handle on identifying criteria, start bringing this idea into your grade-level content.

 Many topics within your curriculum have two opposing points of view.
 You can use criteria to help students understand why, at different times, both points of view might be correct.